 In the end, the takeaway is that if you can learn how to code a game, you can learn how to make it look good enough to get by - I guarantee it.

 What are your thoughts on this subject?
 Do you know of any more tips, art hacks or other approaches than can help a non-artist gloss up their work?
-Please put them in the comments for everyone to see!
+Tweet at me and tell me what you think!